IorioD/MTD-manager-console/Bank_setup.md

 	<IP_WORKER2>	worker2
 	------
    ```
-   then enter the `/etc/hosts` file on your master machine and add the machine name on the same row where kybekey hosts are specified
+   then enter the `/etc/hosts` file on your master machine and add the machine name on the same row where kubekey hosts are specified
    changing from this
    ```yaml
    # kubekey hosts BEGIN